UmbraDeorum/zsh-screensaver/README.md

 🖼️ GIF Support - Random animated GIFs from curated collection

-⌨️ Smart Detection - Tracks all terminal activity (typing, commands, navigation)
+⌨️ Smart Detection - Uses ZSH TMOUT and TRAPALRM for reliable idle detection

-🔄 Seamless Restoration - Press any key to return to your exact terminal state (Ctrl+C, then any key for GIFs)
+🔄 Seamless Restoration - Press any key to return to your exact terminal state (Ctrl+C for GIFs)

 ⚙️ Easy Control - Enable/disable/test with simple commands